passionys/food_truck_service/README.md

 ...................

 #### **Program structure**

-src\
-   ` `--config  : configuration files for logging and other constants
-   ` `--model  :  data models
-   ` `--service  : controllers doing business logic
-   ` `--utils  : utilities
+MVC pattern  :   Model, View, and Controller were separated, and it would be easy to change View or Model in the future without touching controller.
+For example, you can replace CliView with UIView.
+Controller <--> Model
-   ` `find_trucks_cli.py
+` `|-----> View
-tests  : unit tests
-resources  : CSV file having Food Trucks data

 #### **Data Model**

-List was used to contain each truck's data, and dictionary was chosen to fast access O(1) to each field.
+List was used to contain each truck's data, and dictionary was chosen to access to each field.
+It will take O(1) time.
-Truck class was one option but since there are many unused fields from CSV file, basic dictionary was chosen for simplicity.
+Implementing FoodTruck class was one option but since there are many unused fields from CSV file, basic dictionary was better for simplicity and extensibility.

 #### **Algorithm used to select the closest trucks**